Jelliffe History, Family Crest & Coats of Arms

-Norman Conquest of England occurred.
+The history of the name Jelliffe goes back 1066 when the Norman Conquest of England occurred.
 Soon after this event, the name would have been given to a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Jelliffe family